 - Call people by names, because there’s nothing that says maturity like using a taunt from second grade or a word that trips the profanity filter.

 - Discuss as many controversial topics as you like, and don’t expect hard feelings.
-If people become defensive, their skins are too thin for them to be online in the first place.
-Have at them.
+Because if people become defensive, their skins are too thin for them to be online in the first place.
+So have at them.

 - Never stop, and never surrender, and never ignore anyone.
 All comers deserve your pearls of wisdom, 24/7!
-Even months later, when the other person has clearly gone off to do something else, go back and pick at that scab some more.
+Therefore, even months later, when the other person has clearly gone off to do something else, go back and pick at that scab some more.

 I hope you let me know if you’re going to do any of these, so that I can find a way to cross the street and walk in the other direction when I see you online.
 ‘Course, that probably just makes me an idiot.